Adenike Oladiji

-Adenike Temidayo Oladiji (born 27 April 1968) is a Nigerian academic and the first female Vice-chancellor of the Federal University of Technology Akure.
+Adenike Temidayo Oladiji (born 27 April 1968) is a Nigerian academic and the first female vice-chancellor of the Federal University of Technology Akure.
 Her appointment was ratified by the governing council of the institution at its special meeting held on 13 May 2022.
-She succeeded professor Joseph Fuwape, whose term ended on Monday 23 May 2022.
-Prior to her appointment, she held various positions and served on University Committees in the University of Ilorin as Chairman and Member.
+She succeeded Professor Joseph Fuwape, whose term ended on Monday 23 May 2022.
+Before her appointment, she held various positions and served on University Committees at the University of Ilorin as Chairman and Member.

-She has also served under various capacities in the University of Ilorin including Head of Department, Sub Dean of Faculty, Deputy Director Center for International Education, Director Center for Research and Development and In-House Training and Director Central Research Laboratory.
-She has also served as Dean School Of Basic Medical Sciences (Kwara State University), Dean School of Life Sciences and Member Governing Council, Federal Polytechnic, Nasarawa and Crown Hill University, Eiyenkorin, Ilorin.
+She has also served in various capacities at the University of Ilorin including Head of Department, Sub Dean of Faculty, Deputy Director Center for International Education, Director of the Center for Research and Development and In-house Training, and Director of Central Research Laboratory.
+She has also served as Dean School Of Basic Medical Sciences (Kwara State University), Dean School of Life Sciences, and Member of the Governing Council, Federal Polytechnic, Nasarawa, and Crown Hill University, Eiyenkorin, Ilorin.

 Education

 Adenike Oladiji was born on 27 April 1968.
-She attended Christ Anglican School, Ijomu-Oro and Iludun Oro Nursery and Primary School between 1972 and 1977.
+She attended Christ Anglican School, Ijomu-Oro, and Iludun Oro Nursery and Primary School between 1972 and 1977.
 She had her secondary education at St. Claire’s Anglican Grammar School, Offa from 1977 to 1982, all in Kwara State.
 She holds a B.Sc Biochemistry, Second Class Upper Division Degree from the University of Ilorin, 1988, MSc.
 Biochemistry, University of Ilorin, 1991 and Doctor of Philosophy Degree in Biochemistry from the University of Ilorin, 1997.

 Profile

 She joined the services of the University of Ilorin in July 1992 as Assistant Lecturer and was appointed a Professor in September 2011.
 She has over 29 years of continuous service in the university system.
 She has held various positions and served on almost all University Committees as Chairman and Member.
-She has also served in various capacities including Head of Department; Sub Dean of Faculty; Deputy Director, Center for International Education; Director, Center for Research and Development and In-House Training; Director, Central Research Laboratory; Dean, School Of Basic Medical Sciences (Kwara State University); Dean, School of Life Sciences and Member, Governing Council, Federal Polytechnic, Nasarawa and Crown Hill University, Eiyenkorin, Ilorin.
+She has also served in various capacities including Head of Department; Sub Dean of Faculty; Deputy Director of, the Center for International Education; Director, of the Center for Research and Development and In-House Training; Director, of Central Research Laboratory; Dean of, the School Of Basic Medical Sciences (Kwara State University); Dean, School of Life Sciences and Member, Governing Council, Federal Polytechnic, Nasarawa and Crown Hill University, Eiyenkorin, Ilorin.